FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 6. October 25, 1927, off the coast of Brazil

-Answer: SS Principessa Mafilda
+Answer: SS Principessa Mafalda

-The SS Principessa Mafilda was owned by Navigazione Generale Italiana and was launched in 1908.
+The SS Principessa Mafalda was owned by Navigazione Generale Italiana and was launched in 1908.
 The ship was usually used on the company's run between Genoa, Italy, and Buenos Aires, Argentina.
 After service as a troop transport in World War One, the ship had a reputation for faded luxury.
 Off the coast of Brazil in 1927, one of the ships propellers shattered, damaging the hull, causing the ship to slowly sink.

 Although rescue vessels were nearby, confusion and panic contributed to the deaths of 314 of the 1,252 people on the ship.